andrewhinh/scribble/README.md

 # scribble

-Comic book OCR and text generation, currently at: https://20389.gradio.app
+A website for comic book OCR and text generation, currently at: https://20389.gradio.app

 ## Setup to run Gradio App locally
 1. Clone repo.